The mosaic tiger inlay on the floor of the HPLFH

 West Plaza

-The West Plaza will provide an extraordinary ingress to and egress from the Central Lawn via an ADA compliant ramp, which opens up access to the PMAC to the South, the Track Stadium to the West, and the Women’s Gymnastic Facility to the North.
+The West Plaza provides a offers a stunning and sophisticated ingress to and egress from the Central Lawn via an ADA-compliant ramp, which opens up access to the PMAC to the South, the Track Stadium to the West, and the Women’s Gymnastic Facility to the North.

 I'm interested!